ManeS1210/ManeS1210/README.md

 - 👋 Hi, I’m @ManeS1210
 - 👀 I’m interested in coding with c and cpp .
-- 🌱 I’m currently learning Engineering with btech degree in cse (Ai& Ml)
+- 🌱 I’m currently learning Engineering with btech degree in cse
 - 📫 How to reach me: manesakshi1210@gmail .com
 -                     linkdin:https://www.linkedin.com/in/sakshi-mane
 -